 Machu Picchu is often hailed as Peru’s most iconic destination, holding a warm spot in the hearts of enthusiastic travellers eager to seek a glimpse of a bygone era.
 Nestled amidst the mighty Andes Mountains, this fascinating mountain stands as a testament to the ancient Inca Empire, marking the grandeur of a civilisation shrouded in mystery.

-Today, it serves as one of the most famous hiking spots and fascinating historical landmarks.
+Today, it is one of the most famous hiking spots and fascinating historical landmarks.
 Nonetheless, given its prominent cultural and historical significance, it’s been declared one of the renowned UNESCO World Heritage Sites.
 Undeniably, the Inca site of Machu Picchu has always been an enchanting scene to behold, attracting people from every spot to observe the gorgeous city in person.